Nitzanp44/Vacation-booking/README.md

 </details>

 ## About The Project
-The Vacation booking system connects hosts and customers.
+The Vacation booking desktop application connects hosts and customers.
 A customer enter their  requests: number of guests, location, price, etc.
 If a host has an accommodation unit that complies with customer requests, he can offer the client to close a vacation with him.